What’s the latest on your album and what should your fans look forward to you from you in 2013?

-I am at my creative best when I hear dope shit and when I hear wack shit.
-I’m inspired either way to make a banger.
+I am at my creative best when I hear dope shit and when I hear wack shit. write my essay I’m inspired either way to make a banger.

 I’m guessing it’s very important for you to “back-up” all your music and sound files.
 When was the last time your computer crashed on you where you lost music?